 Since the anniversary of the sinking is in April, there are so many ideas on ways to expand the unit even more.
 Cover Earth Day, science, and the Titanic by having students create ships out recyclable items.
 The same year my love of the Titanic started, we also had a Rain Gutter Regatta.
 We all created ships out of household items, named them, painted them, and finally raced them!
 Two rain gutters were laid side by side with fans (I believe) aiding the sailing.
 This was a very fun lesson for us as we learned a lot of things, what items are not waterproof, engineering, Earth Day integration and so much more.

 Teaching students about the Titanic can also spur deep discussions about the class system at the time.
-It was very apparent that the wealthy passengers had a lot more amenities, more luxurious cabins, fine food and overall were better attended too.
-On the other hand, steerage, or third class had cabins located near the steering equipment, only a few options for activities and socializing and had to eat meals in shifts since the third class dining saloon could not accommodate all third class passengers.
+It was very apparent that the wealthy passengers had a lot more amenities, more luxurious cabins, fine food, and overall were better attended too.
+On the other hand, steerage, or third class had cabins located near the steering equipment, only a few options for activities and socializing, and had to eat meals in shifts since the third class dining saloon could not accommodate all third-class passengers.
 To really have students see the disparity between the classes, have them create their own menus after researching what they might have ate on the ship.

 If you want the menus to look more vintage, first have students fill out the menu using a permanent marker or dark pen that won’t smear.
 I suggest using Sharpies so they won’t smear.
 Next, make tea!
 Yes, tea!
 Have students “paint” the paper using tea bags.
 This gives the paper more of old feel look.
 Allow the paper to dry overnight before moving.

-Another way to really get students to get to know the passengers and crew aboard the ship is to actually assign them to do research on one of them.
+One way to really get students to get to know the passengers and crew aboard the ship is to assign them to do research on one of them.
 There are so many amazing stories about the passengers and learning about the people aboard makes the historical event seem even more close to home.

-Learning about the tragedy can be a daunting and long winded research project, but can also be a fun one.
+Learning about the tragedy can be a daunting and long-winded research project, but can also be a fun one.
 Each reading passage covers different facts about the ship.

 Rather than have students fill out a worksheet conveying their knowledge, play a game!
 This Titanic game correlates with the above reading passages.
-Students play to ultimately “steer” the ship out of harms way.
+Students play to ultimately “steer” the ship out of harm’s way.
 By answering questions correctly, they move around the game board to the safe zone.